Robert M. Graham (cardiologist)

-Robert Michael Graham AO, FAA, FAHMS (born 1948) is an Australian-born clinician-scientist.
+Robert Michael Graham (born 1948) is an Australian-born clinician-scientist.
 He is the Des Renford Professor of Medicine at University of New South Wales and the Head of the Molecular Cardiology and Biophysics Division at Victor Chang Cardiac Research Institute.

 Education

 Robert Graham received his medical training, MBBS with Honours, and his MD degree from the University of New South Wales.
-He then trained as a physician in internal medicine and cardiorenal disease in Australia and the US, leading to Fellowships of the Royal Australian College of Physicians and the American College of Physicians.
+He then trained as a physician in internal medicine and cardiorenal disease at the Gordon Stokes, Head, Cardiorenal Diseases, Sydney Hospital in Australia and the US, leading to Fellowships of the Royal Australian College of Physicians and the American College of Physicians.

-In the US he received postdoctoral training in pharmacology (Alfred G. Gilman, Chairman and Nobel Laureate) and medicine (Don Seldin, Chairman) at the University of Texas Southwestern Medical School.
+In the US he received postdoctoral training in pharmacology (Alfred G. Gilman, Chairman and Nobel Laureate: William A. Pettinger, Head, Clinical Pharmacology) and medicine (Don Seldin, Chairman) at the University of Texas Southwestern Medical School.
 Graham was then appointed as an Assistant Professor in Pharmacology and Medicine at University of Texas Southwestern Medical School.

 Career

 In 1982, Graham moved to the Massachusetts General Hospital (Cellular and Molecular Research Laboratory, Edgar Haber, Chairman) and Harvard Medical School, Boston as an Associate Professor of Medicine.
 During his time in Boston, he did a sabbatical in the laboratory of Nobel Laureate H. Gobind Khorana at the Massachusetts Institute of Technology.
 In 1989, he moved to the Cleveland Clinic Foundation as the Robert C. Tarazi Chairman of the Molecular Cardiology Department, and Professor of Physiology and Biophysics at Case Western Reserve University School of Medicine, Cleveland, Ohio.

 Graham returned to Australia in 1994 as the inaugural Executive Director at the Victor Chang Cardiac Research Institute.
 He held the position until stepping down in March 2020.